nicholasrozon1998-gif/tenant-analyzer2/README.md

 - `server.js` — Express server: serves the UI and exposes `POST /api/analyze`.
 - `extraction.js` — sends documents to Claude for structured extraction, cross-references, and orchestrates scoring.
 Falls back to demo data when no key is present.
-- `scoring.js` — the deterministic LR Gestion scoring methodology.
+- `scoring.js` — the deterministic internal scoring model.
 The model never decides the score; it only supplies extracted inputs.

 ## PDF report

 Click **Generate PDF report** in the results page and use your browser's "Save as PDF".
-The report is white, ink-light, LR Gestion-branded, and includes a timestamp.
+The report is white, ink-light, neutrally branded, and includes a timestamp.